bingson/WinGolems/Readme.md

 Within this repository the AHK code for the creation of interface elements (i.e., interface templates) is kept separate from the code for the algorithms that carry out the desired task.
 The user only needs to know the correct calling convention to use WinGolems convenience functions such as ActivateApp().
 Note: The quickstart template highlights only a small sample of WinGolems' convenience functions.
 For a more advanced reference template, please see the template files in \Golems\TpKb which was designed around Lenovo Trackpoint keyboards (my current setup).

-The initial value provided by this repository comes from helping others reduce every day workflow frictions.
-For instance, when different applications have different shortcuts for the same function.
-E.g, switching tabs with ctrl+tab vs ctrl+PgUp.
-Or worse yet, when application developpers assign rarely used functions to prominent key combinations that could be put to better use (e.g., #i,#g,#f).
-WinGolem's provides examples of how to alleviate these issues and
+The initial value provided by this repository comes from reducing common workflow frictions.
+For instance, when different applications have different shortcuts for the same function (e.g., switching tabs: ctrl+tab vs ctrl+PgDn), we are forced to adapt to uncoordinated OS design

+ to remember which software uses Or worse yet, when software developpers assign less used functions to prominent key combinations that could be put to better use (e.g., #i,#g,#f).
+WinGolem's provides examples of how to reengineer how one

 > "Operating systems and devices should mold to our needs, not the other way around."—[Satya Nadella](https://www.theverge.com/2021/6/24/22549007/microsoft-windows-11-satya-nadella-remarks-apple)